What is the National Ocean Sciences Bowl?

 In the quiz competition, students must be the first to “buzz-in” for the opportunity to answer a multiple-choice or short-answer question.
 The game is organized as a series of matches in a round-robin/double-elimination format.
 In each match, two teams compete against each other and the clock, trying to be the fastest to answer the toss-up questions.
 Team challenge questions, more complex questions which require critical analysis and written answers, test students’ critical thinking skills.

 For the research project, students must prepare an in-depth research document on a specific ocean-related question or problem and must give an oral presentation on their work.
-Each component is judged by a panel of scientists and is worth 25 percent of the total score.
-The quiz competition makes up the other 50 percent of the total score.
+Each component is judged by a panel of scientists.
+The project (like success in ocean sciences) requires an interdisciplinary team effort, the ability to assimilate and prioritize large quantities of often-conflicting results, and the ability to persuasively communicate the results and benefits of the research.

 Who

 The NOSB is sponsored by the Consortium for Ocean Leadership.
-The Alaska regional competition is sponsored by the University of Alaska Fairbanks School of Fisheries and Ocean Sciences, with additional support from the Alaska Sea Grant College Program, University of Alaska Southeast, Icicle Seafoods, Crowley Maritime Corporation, Glosten Associates, Inc., and various marine-related government agencies, private businesses, and individuals.
-Phyllis Shoemaker is the coordinator of the Alaska competition.
+The Alaska regional competition is hosted by the University of Alaska Fairbanks College of Fisheries and Ocean Sciences, with additional support from Alaska Sea Grant and various marine-related government agencies, private businesses, and individuals.

 The National Ocean Sciences Bowl